softon/sms/README.md

 # sms
 Simple SMS Gateway Package for sending short text messages from your Application.
-Facade for Laravel 5(Updated to work with Laravel 5.5).Currently supported Gateways Clickatell, MVaayoo, Gupshup, SmsAchariya, SmsCountry, SmsLane, Nexmo / Any HTTP/s based Gateways are supported by Custom Gateway.
+Facade for Laravel 5(Updated to work with Laravel 5.5).Currently supported Gateways Clickatell, MVaayoo, Gupshup, SmsAchariya, SmsCountry, SmsLane, Nexmo, Mocker / Any HTTP/s based Gateways are supported by Custom Gateway.
 Log gateway can be used for testing.

 <strong>Installation</strong>